macacollins/elm-vim/README.md

-src/Control/NavigateFile.elm:            -- TODO update when we page in a more mature fashion src/Delete/DeleteNavigationKeys.elm:-- TODO handle firstLine adjustments src/Model.elm:-- TODO move this to the other syntax with named params src/Modes/Control.elm:-- TODO need to make this configurable src/Modes/MacroRecord.elm:-- TODO probably refactor src/Modes/MacroRecord.elm:            -- TODO flush buffer to dict src/Modes/Search.elm:                        -- TODO probably restructure
+src/Control/NavigateFile.elm:            -- TODO update when we page in a more mature fashion src/Delete/DeleteNavigationKeys.elm:-- TODO handle firstLine adjustments src/Model.elm:-- TODO move this to the other syntax with named params Binary file src/Modes/.Control.elm.swp matches src/Modes/Control.elm:-- TODO need to make this configurable src/Modes/Control.elm:        -- TODO standardize on handle, navigate, or move src/Modes/Control.elm:        -- TODO move the addHistory into the functions themselves src/Modes/Control.elm:                        -- TODO more thoroughly test the history here src/Modes/Control.elm:-- TODO move the rest of these to their own files src/Modes/MacroRecord.elm:-- TODO probably refactor src/Modes/MacroRecord.elm:            -- TODO flush buffer to dict src/Modes/Search.elm:                        -- TODO probably restructure